rheikvaneyck/sideos-login/README.md

 2. create an account at the console by following the instructions

 ## Create Login Credentials
-Create verifiable credentials which are stored on the users phone and can be verified securely:
+Create verifiable credentials which are stored on the users phone and can be verified securely. sideos is providing a template system to allow creating any possible credential for any possible use case.
+Templates are based of Credential Data Set which are combining one ore more Proofs. :
 1. In Proofs, add a new proof.
 Give it a Name, create a new Type, e.g. 'email', and a Context, which is in the case of a simple string 'DataFeedItem'.
 2. In Credentials, create a new template.
 Create a new Credential type, e.g. 'User' and give it a Name.
 Chose the proof which is the one we just created.
 3. Note down the ID of the template we just created.
 This number goes into the `.env` file mentioned above as LOGIN_TEMPLATE_ID variable.